scientific-python/blog.scientific-python.org/content/posts/matplotlib/pypalettes/index.md

 ---
 title: "PyPalettes: all the colors you'll ever need"
-description: "In matplotlib, when you create a chart, you can somehow becomes quite limited in terms of colors.
-Libraries such as matplotlib and seaborn have some built-in colormaps (like viridis, inferno etc), but it gives all the charts outside the exact same look.
-And that's where PyPalettes appears: thousands of pre-made palettes with good color matching and a web app to browse and preview all of them!"
+description: "Matplotlib is the go-to library for data visualization in Python.
+While it offers quality built-in colormaps like viridis and inferno, the limited selection can make Matplotlib charts look similar.
+To address this, I developed pypalettes, a Python library with over 2,500 high-quality, pre-made color palettes.
+The library includes a web app for browsing and previewing all of them."
 date: 2024-07-10T21:37:03-04:00
 tags: ["matplotlib", "color", "colormap"]
 displayInList: true